 After operating on 15 children over the next two days, Dr. Riley departed with the image of all those faces, all those unanswered prayers emblazoned on his memory.
 He knew that he would be unable to forget what he had seen and experienced.
 He knew he had to return.

 On the long flight home to Houston, Texas…

 Dr. Riley resolved to ask some of his colleagues to join him the next year.
 They responded with enthusiasm and Operation Rainbow was born.

 In 1989, Operation Rainbow realigned its mission to focus mainly on orthopedic surgical intervention—a unique specialty addressing a growing unmet need in developing countries.
 View Our Affiliates for more information about how Operation Rainbow is working with other non-profit organizations to provide reconstructive and plastic surgeries to needy children.

 Now 5,000 volunteers strong, Operation Rainbow continues its mission throughout the world by:

 - Leading 10-12 humanitarian medical missions each year, which provide much-needed orthopedic intervention for children and young adults suffering from congenital abnormalities or untreated chronic injury

 - Training doctors, nurses, and other staff at host hospitals, enhancing their capacity for early diagnosis, treatment, and orthopedic surgical intervention of congenital abnormalities among the vulnerable populations they serve

-The impact of Operation Rainbow’s work is undeniable – over the past three and a half decades, we’ve provided more than 14,000 children with an estimated $75M in medical care for just under $4.5M!
+The impact of Operation Rainbow’s work is undeniable – over nearly four decades, we’ve provided more than 17,000 children with an estimated $80M in medical care for just under $4.75M!